The BIG IDEA

 Some people find it difficult to believe in God because they think that belief doesn’t fit with scientific discoveries and theories.

 Realize that science and faith complement each other and are not in contradiction.

 Many people face a crisis of belief when their thoughts about God seem to conflict with science.
-It’s critical to see that science actually supports and strengthens faith, not undermines it.
+It’s critical to see that science actually supports and strengthens faith, not undermining it.

 - DO: Develop a security in knowing that faith and science fit together.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leaders like you, so if you have an idea that isn’t in there, click below to share it with the community!

 Imagine you’ve been sitting with DeMarcus.
 He talks about his classes a lot.
 Everything DeMarcus has been hearing in his classes is giving him second thoughts about his faith.
 “It just seems like some of the things I hear in my classes contradict what I hear when I go to church or read my Bible.”
 What would you say to DeMarcus?